DillonSteyl/SCIE1000/Week 2/operators_description.md

 ```
 Fun fact: there are actually over 30 operators in Python ( = is also an operator)!
 You will come across a few more in this course, but for now this will do.

-Now that we know these operators, we can construct complex mathematical expressions just like we would on paper or our calculator.
+Using these operators, you can now construct complex mathematical expressions just like you would on paper or your calculator.
 The order of operations you learned in school (BOMDAS, PODMAS, etc) is followed in Python, and you can use brackets as much as you like.
 Here is an example of all these concepts used together: